 - How bad symptoms are and whether treatment is needed.

 - If treatment is started, whether it is helping.
 Some treatments take a few menstrual cycles to work fully.
-If you keep a diary it helps you to remember exactly how things are going.
+A diary it helps can help to assess exactly how things are going.

 Treatment aims to reduce the amount of blood loss.
-The rest of this leaflet discusses treatment options for women who have regular but heavy periods with no clear cause .
-This is the majority of cases.
-If there is an underlying cause, such as a fibroid or endometriosis, treatment options may be different.
-See the relevant leaflets to read about treatment for these conditions.
+The rest of this leaflet discusses treatment options for women who have regular but heavy periods with no clear cause.
+This can normally be easily treated by a clinician within a GP practice; occasionally a referral to a gynaecologist might be made if the bleeding is not responding to normal treatments.

-This is an option if your periods do not interfere too much with normal life.
-You may be reassured that there is no serious cause for your heavy periods and you may be able to live with them.
+This is an option if the heavy periods are not interfering too much with normal life.
+Women may be reassured that there is no serious cause for the heavy periods and may be able to live with them.
 A blood test may be advised every so often to check for anaemia.
 Iron tablets can correct anaemia.